 For more information, please contact the Assurance Manager (details provided at the bottom of this page).

-Our website may contain links to other websites.
-This privacy notice will not apply to those websites and you should familiarise yourself with the other organisation’s privacy notice in the first instance.
+Our website contains links to other websites.
+This privacy notice will not apply to those external websites and you should familiarise yourself with the other organisation’s privacy notice in the first instance.

 Changes to the Privacy Notice